gregfenton/react-and-user-profiles-with-firebase-auth-and-firestore/README.md

-# Simple React + Firebase Auth + Firestore App
+# Simple React App with User Profiles using Firebase Auth + Firestore

-This repository is a React (v18) app that uses a simple, *reusable* pattern for connecting to Firebase services and leveraging Firebase Authentication (and Firestore) for user registration, login, logout and "watching" user profile data in real-time.
+This repository is a React (v18) app that uses a simple, *reusable* pattern for connecting to Firebase services and leveraging Firebase Authentication and Firestore for user registration, login, logout and "dynamically watching" user profile data in real-time.

 This project was created with `npx create-react-app` but includes some tweaks to `index.js` based on the new React 18 [createRoot](https://github.com/reactwg/react-18/discussions/5).